Michigan Employment Lawyers

 Retaliation is rarely obvious.
 Most employers don't respond to a complaint with an immediate firing; that's too easy to prove.
 Instead they reassign you to undesirable duties, adjust your schedule, give you negative performance reviews that weren't happening before, and make the workplace uncomfortable enough that you resign.
 These patterns are designed to look like coincidence.
 We recognize them and document them before evidence fades.

 Deadlines are strict and vary by claim type.
-ELCRA claims carry a three-year statute of limitations.
-Federal EEOC charges covering Title VII, the ADA, and the ADEA must be filed within 300 days.
-Whistleblower claims have their own windows.
+ELCRA claims generally carry a three-year statute of limitations.
+Federal EEOC charges covering Title VII, the ADA, and the ADEA must usually be filed within 300 days.
+Michigan whistleblower claims have a much shorter window: MCL 15.363 generally requires a civil action within 90 days after the alleged violation.
 Missing a single deadline by a single day can permanently end your right to pursue a claim.
 We track every applicable deadline from the moment you hire us.

 Multiple legal theories may apply to the same situation.
 A wrongful termination can give rise to claims under ELCRA, Title VII, the ADA, the FMLA, and the Michigan Whistleblowers' Protection Act at the same time.
 Identifying and pursuing every viable theory strengthens your position and maximizes what you can recover.
 We evaluate the full scope of your rights under both state and federal law.